 Finally, even though analytic results are not generally known, approximations for the enumerators of discordant permutations have been studied.
 For instance, \cite{riordan} shows that if $(a-1)< N^{1/3}$, the normalized probability $P_{\rm BS}^N(a,w)$ can be expanded in inverse powers of $n$ (or $(n)_r=n\cdot (n-1)\cdots (n-r+1)$), with leading order term corresponding to a Poisson distribution.
 This suggests that, for $N$ large enough, the $P_{\rm BS}$ will approximate $P_{\rm RS}$, as it was hinted at earlier.

 Let us give a heuristic argument to justify this.
 As we have seen, the random positioning of the key can be ``compensated'' by a smart choice of the strategy exploiting the cycle-decomposition of any random permutation of keys.
-On the other hand, without exploiting this cycle decomposition, the keys cannot possibly be found in a specific order with any certainty.
+On the other hand, without exploiting this cycle decomposition, it is hard to devise a way by which to find the keys in a specific order with any certainty.
 Hence, lacking a smart strategy to unravel the random distribution of keys, \emph{any} other strategy will necessarily result in an approximate random probability of winning: even if the choice of boxes follows a certain order, as in the box strategy described above, the probability of winning will just reflect the randomness of the key distribution.
 If the choice of boxes is also random, then the probability will remain random, since a random shuffling of randomly distributed elements will still give a random distribution.
 This approximation will be more and more valid as the number of randomly shuffled elements increases.
 For small values of $N$, there may be finite differences, but they become negligible as $N$ grows large.
 We shall describe this more concretely in \eqref{sec:conj} below.